zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

+Agreed; for this discussion I assume we will take the algorithm as a given, and focus on the cleanest possible way to implement that algorithm.

-I think there are many design problems with this code, but for now I'll focus on method length (I'll come back to this code later when we discuss comments).
-This code is chopped up so much (8 teeny-tiny methods) that it's difficult to read.
+I think there are many design problems with `PrimeGenerator`, but for now I'll focus on method length (I'll come back to this code later when we discuss comments).
+The code is chopped up so much (8 teeny-tiny methods) that it's difficult to read.
 For starters, consider the `isNotMultipleOfAnyPreviousPrimeFactor` method.
 This method invokes `isMultipleOfNthPrimeFactor`, which invokes `smallestOddNthMultipleNotLessThanCandidate`.
-These methods are entangled: in order to understand
+These methods are shallow and entangled: in order to understand
 `isNot...` you have to read the other two methods and load all of that code into your mind at once.
 For example,